-Your dog is toadally terrific, and a part of the family, but should you bring him on your Disney World vacation?
-There are some important factors to consider to make sure your pet is welcome at your hotel, that he has somewhere safe to spend the day and that you have everything you need to stay on-site at the Walt Disney World Resort.
+Your dog is toadally terrific and a part of the family, but should you bring them on your Disney World vacation?
+If staying onsite, there are four pet-friendly hotels at the Walt Disney World Resort so you can bring your furry friend with you.
+There are some important factors to consider to make sure your dog can still have a magical visit too.
 In most cases, you can make bringing a pet to Disney World work, but only you can decide if it is truly a good idea for you both.
-Consider your pet, the complexities of traveling together and his attitude toward travel to decide if this option is right for you.
-If it is, then everything you need to know for a frogtastic trip to Disney World with your pet is detailed below!
+If it is, then here's everything you need to know for a frogtastic trip to Disney World with your pet!

 All Orlando hotels, theme parks and attractions comply with the Americans with Disabilities Act when it comes to service animals.
 While dogs are the most common service animals seen in the Orlando theme parks, other true service animals are welcome, including miniature horses.
 Your service animal can stay with you in your hotel, accompany you to most rides and destinations (roller coasters are an exception, due to safety restraint requirements) and go wherever you do.
 Here is the full frogtastic scoop on traveling to Disney World with your service dog.

 While service animals are welcome everywhere, companion animals are not.
-Both Disney World and Universal Orlando Resort consider pets and emotional support dogs to be companion animals, so they are welcome in some, but not all locations.
+Both Walt Disney World Resort and Universal Orlando Resort consider pets and emotional support dogs to be companion animals, so they are welcome in some but not all locations.
+Pets are not allowed at the theme parks, water parks, Disney Springs or ESPN Wide World of Sports Complex.
 This is for the safety of your pet and the enjoyment of everyone who visits the Orlando theme parks and hotels.
-Most Orlando hotels and attractions follow the big parks' lead, but you should always call ahead to any hotel you are considering to confirm their pet policy.
+Most Orlando hotels and attractions follow the big parks' lead, but you should always call ahead to any hotel you are considering to confirm its pet policy.

 Dog-Friendly Hotels in Disney World